Cub Scout popcorn games are a great addition to any pack or den meeting! You can also use them for your next popcorn sale fundraiser kickoff.

 - 1 paper clip for each boy

-- 1 large bowl or tub for each team
+- 1 large bowl or tub for each team (these would be fun to use)

 - Lots of popped popcorn

 Divide the boys into at least 2 teams.
 If you have a lot of boys, you may want to divide them into more teams.
 Mix up the dens so that you have Tigers and Webelos on the same team.
+Have each team line up behind a starting line.

 The boys race to the empty bucket and try to dump the popcorn into it without using their hands.
 While the first boy is doing this, the second boy in line fills his cup with popcorn so that he’s ready to go when the first boy runs back and tags him.